 Budapest is one of the biggest cities in the EU and is often called the Paris of the East.
 It remains a popular destination because of its low prices, beautiful architecture, youthful spirit, vibrant nightlife, and rich history.
 Plus, it still has that gritty Eastern Europe edge—which adds to its coolness.
-In this travel price guide, we’ll outline the estimated travel expenses for food, accommodation, attractions, alcohol, and other things that you’ll experience when you visit Budapest.
+In this Budapest price guide, we’ll outline the estimated travel expenses for food, accommodation, attractions, alcohol, and other things to help you budget your trip.

-This article is part of our City Price Guide Series — Click here to see all our European City Price Guides.
+This article is part of our Europe Price Guide Series — Click here to see all our European City Price Guides.

 Average Daily Cost For Visiting Budapest